Correcting a Nonparametric Two-sample Graph Hypothesis Test for Graphs with Different Numbers of Vertices with Applications to Connectomics: Simulation study

 We conduct a simulation study comparing the latent distribution tests that use regular and corrected ASEs.
 We use graphs generated from the ER, SBM and RDPG models in our experiments.
 However, we always estimate the variances of the ASE using the generic plug-in estimator for the RDPG model, provided in Equation \ref{plug-in-estimator}.
 That is, we do not use the knowledge that the latent distribution is truly a point-mass, or a mixture thereof, anywhere in our experiments.

-The implementation of the latent distribution test used in this simulation study is incorporated into {\bf GraSPy} \citep{graspy} Python package, both for ASE and CASE.
+The implementation of the latent distribution test used in this simulation study is incorporated into {\bf graspologic} \citep{graspy} Python package, both for ASE and CASE.
 This implementation exploits the exact equivalence with independence tests described above.
-Code that is compatible with the latest version of {\bf GraSPy} and can be used to reproduce all of the simulations is available at \href{https://github.com/alyakin314/correcting-nonpar}{https://github.com/alyakin314/correcting-nonpar}.
+Code that is compatible with the latest version of {\bf graspologic} and can be used to reproduce all of the simulations is available at \href{https://github.com/alyakin314/correcting-nonpar}{https://github.com/alyakin314/correcting-nonpar}.

-We set the number of permutations used to generate the null distribution to 200 and use a Gaussian kernel with a fixed bandwidth $\sigma = 0.5$ as our kernel of choice throughout our experiments.
+We set the number of permutations used to generate the null distribution to 200.
+For a task like this, it is quite common to use a gaussian kernel with a bandwith selected using a median heuristic \citep{median-heuristic}, which in practice might be more sensetive than most arbitrarily chosen constant bandwidths.
+However since the theoretical result holds only a fixed kernel, we chose to use a Gaussian kernel with a fixed bandwidth $\sigma = 0.5$ throughout our experiments.